 Whenever it was just mamma and me travelling, we took the sleeper class as it felt a lot safer than air conditioned coaches with tinted glasses and people encapsulated in deafening silence, brooding behind thick blue jacquard curtains.
 Waving bye to Dad, we would settle down (the coaches were empty half the time), me invariably at the window seat, ready to start a journey of sights, sounds and dreaming.
 The train would have picked up speed.

 I could look through the window for hours, not getting bored or tired, because I loved the way how one sight dissolved into another, at the speed of the train.
 People fascinated me- those living in houses near the tracks, those waiting impatiently at the crossings, those walking through the adjoining roads- different people doing different things.
 Along with the people changed the colour of the soil, from pale brown to dark earthy to bright reddish clay-like to white sand…I marveled how Nature changed colours every one hour of my journey.
+Passing through bridges built on winding rivers was an experience- and still is- I would say exciting and frightening at the same time.
+Heights always scared me, but I love water.
+Maybe that explains the mixed feelings I experience when I watch the train from an angle, slithering through the black iron structures on water, like a cautious snake.

 Every station came with different sights and sounds.
 Even the tone of chai vendors changed station after station, the local ‘twang’ would be evident in their calls.
 Long stops bored me; that is when I turned to my books.
 And later, when the train starts moving, back to sights.
 The transitions were never jerky; it was just drifting from one world to another, both mine.